 Then I hired an editor.
 A gorgeous young American woman living in the UK, I felt like she was closer to my target audience than my original mentor… and made a great decision.

 We deleted scenes, added new ones, completely removed some superfluous characters, and basically gave it a big overhaul.
 It was still the same book, still my writing (although I confess there are a couple of sex scenes which have significant editing input.
 Turns out that I’m not great at writing about that stuff, haha), but it was just so much better overall.

 I got back on the agent wagon and approached another 30-ish agents.
+Trident even looked at my story again but they just couldn’t fit me into their current stable of authors.
 Ultimately I didn’t get representation.

 To give you an idea how competitive it is, the top bloke from my dream agency (at the time) said:

 Well, we get approximately 1200 proposals a month, which is more than most agencies.
 If you take 1200 and multiply that by 12, you end up with 14,400 submissions.
 I personally might take on just 2 writers a year.
 The agency at large might take on around 5.
 And of the two I accept, the big question is; Are they going to be around and successful in 10 years?

 And everyday I woke up with a voice in my head saying “You should self-publish.”

 The process of self-publishing is again deserving of its own entire blog post, so I’ll just briefly explain this part.